ethereum/go-ethereum/docs/_interface/Private-Network.md

 ### Initializing the Geth Database

 To create a blockchain node that uses this genesis block, run the following command.
-This imports and set the canonical genesis block for your chain.
+This imports and sets the canonical genesis block for your chain.

 ```shell
 geth init --datadir data genesis.json